Skip to content

 Why We’ve Changed Direction

 The second is personal.
-Writerful Books is now guided by a Christian faith that has deepened significantly in recent years, including a baptism that marked a real turning point (you can read more on our Meet the Team page).
-That shift in conviction is why the business is narrowing its focus rather than trying to be everything to everyone.
+Writerful Books is now guided by a Christian faith that has deepened significantly in recent years, including a baptism that marked a real turning point.
+Read more on Meet the Team.
+That shift in conviction is why the business is narrowing its focus rather than trying to be all things to all people unlike the Apostle Paul!

 We’ve also stepped back from chasing the publishing industry’s usual checklist of trends and approval markers.
 That’s not a criticism of anyone still playing that game.
 It’s simply that our own standard has become something steadier: is this story honest, is it good, and does it point toward something true.